Poor rate: London

-The Metropolitan Poor Act 1867 established a metropolitan poor rate to be collected across the area of the Metropolitan Board of Works.
+The Metropolitan Poor Act 1867 (30 & 31 Vict. c.
+6) established a metropolitan poor rate to be collected across the area of the Metropolitan Board of Works.
 The London (Equalisation of Rates) Act 1894 provided that richer parishes in what was now the County of London would subsidise the poor rate of the less wealthy that had higher expenditure.

 Abolition

 The system of rating for the poor rate was used as the basis of other rates, such as the general county rate from 1738.

-The separate poor rate was amalgamated with the local district or borough general rate by the Rating and Valuation Act 1925.
+The separate poor rate was amalgamated with the local district or borough general rate by the Rating and Valuation Act 1925 (15 & 16 Geo.
+5. c.
+90).
 The role of parishes and guardians in the setting and collection of rates was abolished by 1930.
 The districts and boroughs became the rating authorities for setting and collecting rates and this has continuity with the current billing authorities that set and collect Council Tax.